Three national teams are selected annually:

 Each International Event Team involves a specific selection process for athletes and coaches.
 International Event Teams are teams of athletes, coaches and other necessary support staff (i.e., a “National Team”) who represent Canada in the sport of racquetball throughout the world.

 The selection criteria for upcoming International Event Teams can be found below.
 If no link exists, the criteria has not yet been posted.

 Sport Canada’s Athlete Assistance Program (AAP) assists international caliber athletes with their training and competition activities, through the provision of a training allowance and, where applicable, tuition expenses.
 Eligible Athletes who are approved for funding and are financially supported through the AAP are referred to as carded athletes.
 AAP support is also known as carding.

 The program criteria can be reviewed below.

 If an athlete is injured prior to starting a selection event and is therefore unable to play in the current selection event, the athlete can submit an exemption request.

-A note from a doctor or a physiotherapist confirming the injury needs to be sent to the High Performance Director no later than 21 days after the first day of the event for which the exemption is being requested.
+A note from a medical doctor, physiotherapist, athletic therapist, psychiatrist or psychologist confirming the injury needs to be sent to the High Performance Director no later than 21 days after the first day of the event for which the exemption is being requested.